juanpc2018/Amiga-Guide-4000-4000T/README.md

 like Atari Falcon 030 vs. Atari Mega or TT030 </br>
 "All-In-One Keyboard" </br>

-AmigaOS has a SW that allow to run macOS 8.1 designed for Motorola 68K CPU's </br>
-["The fastest Mac is an Amiga"](https://odysee.com/@RMCretro:9/the-fastest-apple-mac-is-an-amiga-fact:2) </br>
+Amiga has a SW called ShapeShifter that allows to run macOS 7.1 to 8.1 for Motorola 68K CPU's </br> ["The fastest Mac is an Amiga"](https://odysee.com/@RMCretro:9/the-fastest-apple-mac-is-an-amiga-fact:2) </br>
 Apple, Amiga & AtariST had Unix OS called: A/UX & AMIX </br>
-some claim that Classic Macs were locked in ROM Bios so it cannot be upgraded to 060 CPU's </br>
+some claim that Classic Macs were locked in ROM so it cannot be upgraded to 060 CPU's </br>
 because Mac was moving to PPC, did Not wanted comptetition. </br>

 Early 4000D "Desktop" (1992-1993) all had battery leak that damaged the boards </br>
 several Amiga enthusiasts repaired the "survivors" from land fills & recycling centers </br>
 some repairs are on several YouTube channels </br>
-4000D (1992-1994) has differet board revisions "was a work in progress" </br>
+4000D (1992-1994) has different board revisions "was a work in progress" </br>
 some repairs were not feasible "too much damage" thats how Recreation Boards were born. </br>
-A4000-CR "Cost-Reduced" (1993-1994) battery was replaced with coin battery. </br>
+A4000-CR "Cost-Reduced" (1993-1994) leak battery was replaced with coin battery, No-leak. </br>

 A4000T "Tower" has a coin battery like -CR, there is only 1 Final Rev4 board, </br>
 has built-in SCSI-2 NEC 53C710 controller, Desktop does Not have SCSI-2. </br>